Adal Sultanate: Etymology

 Adal is believed to be an abbreviation of Havilah.
 Eidal or Aw Abdal, was the Emir of Harar in the eleventh century which the lowlands outside the city of Harar is named.
-In the thirteenth century, the Arab writer al-Dimashqi refers to the Adal Sultanate's capital, Zeila, by its Somali name "Awdal" ("Awdal").
+In the thirteenth century, the Arab writer al-Dimashqi refers to the city of Zeila, by its Somali name "Awdal" ("Awdal").
 The modern Awdal region of Somaliland, which was part of the Adal Sultanate, bears the kingdom's name.